-Cold weather can be bad for your health, but there are some simple things residents can do to prepare for severe weather and keep warm and healthy.
+Cold weather can be bad for your health, but there are some simple things we can all do to prepare for severe weather and keep warm and healthy:

-- Keep your bedroom at 18C all night and, if you can, keep your bedroom window closed.
+- Keep your bedroom at 18C at night and keep your bedroom window closed.

 - Keep moving indoors with little exercises like moving your feet up and down.

 - If you have visitors, ventilate the room for a few minutes before and after they arrive to help stop the spread of germs.

 - Wear a hat, scarf and gloves outside, particularly in December and January.

 - When out and about, wear shoes with good grip to avoid slips and falls on slippery or icy surfaces.

 - Wear several layers of thinner clothing, this will keep you warmer than one thick layer,

 - Drink hot drinks and eat warm foods like curries, stews and soups.

 - If bad weather is forecast, plan ahead check you have enough food and medication in case it’s harder to leave the house.